How To Repair A Flooded Car – Right Before You Have It Crushed

 - If the engine runs, let it run a few minutes, shut it off, and check the oil again.

 - If the oil is cloudy or milky at all, change the oil and the filter.

 - If the any water got into the gas tank, it must be drained before you crank the engine or water will be pumped into the fuel system and cause a lot of trouble.

 If the car got soaked in salt water DO NOT DO ANY OF THIS.
 It’s toast.
 Don’t even try to save it.
 Just pay a junkyard to pick it up and walk away.

-If your fuse box, control units or modules were submerged in water they will also need to be replaced, and prices for these components tend to spike right after major hurricanes.
+If your fuse box, control units or modules were submerged in water they will also need to be replaced, and prices for these components tend to spike right after major hurricanes so it might just be easier to take your car to an Auto Electrician Sunshine Coast.
 If you don’t replace them, these particular electronic items will be prone to failure over time, even if they operate right now.
 The same is true with your wiring harnesses and battery cable connections.

 Airing out the interior will take a lot of time and effort, and you will want to remove all your body panels and interior trim components as well if the car was submerged up to its doors.
 In certain cases you will need to strip out the entire interior, including the seats and trunk area, and get a new carpet installed.
 This may be worthwhile to do since certain fuses and wiring will be present in the lower portion of your interior.
 Inspect those for water damage and let these air out.